-1. Mary has no assured return because the corporation might not pay dividends.
-However, she is more assured of payment than with common stock since the stock is cumulative.

-- 2. Mary does not participate in the growth of the corporation.
+- 1. Mary has no assured return because the corporation might not pay dividends.
+However, she is more assured of payment than with common stock since the stock is cumulative. - 2.
+Mary does not participate in the growth of the corporation.
 However, if they agree, the preferred stock can be participating. - 3.
 The corporation cannot elect S corporation status because it has issued more than one class of stock. - 4.
-All distributions to Paula and Mary (above any salaries) are taxable to them as dividends and not deductible by the corporation.
+All distributions to Paula and Mary (above any salaries) are taxable to them as dividends and not deductible by the corporation, although the dividends are subject to a preferential tax rate.